bavc/avaa/preservation_glossary.md

 **Head switching** There are two write [heads](#head) mounted on the video head assembly.
 The write heads are mounted 180 degrees apart.
 The videotape is wound on the head drum at slightly more than 180 degrees.
 This allows for a slight overlap in information between the heads.
 The video head rotates under the tape so that the tape travels at one speed and the video head travels underneath at a much higher speed.
 The tracks are scanned alternately by the "A" head and the "B" head.
 Each track corresponds to one field of the interlaced video [signal](#sign).

 During the [playback](#play) of the tape, the video heads are timed to avoid double playing the redundant region.
 The video head switching pulse falls in the "blacker than black" area below the bottom of the television.
 However, it can be seen by adjusting the vertical hold control so that the vertical sync pulse moves into the viewing area.
 Any picture disturbance during the head switch over should be hidden by the vertical over-scanning on a TV or monitor.
-The head drum and capston drive form a very precise control system known as a servo.
+The head drum and capstan drive form a very precise control system known as a servo.
 Poor servo tension can cause a large switching error that is visible in the picture.

 **<a id="heli" name="heli"></a>Helical scan** A method of recording video information on a tape resulting in recorded parallel tracks that run diagonally across the tape from one edge to the other.